Mausoleums of Multan: Tomb of Baha ud-Din Zakaria

-At the north-eastern fringe of the ancient fort of Multan is the mausoleums of Al-Sheikh Al-Kabir Sheikh-ul-Islam Makhdoom Baha-ud-Din Abu Muhammad Zakaria Al-Qureshi Al-Hashemi, one of the greatest saints of the Suhrawardiyya Silsila (Sufi order or tariqa and one of the most distinguished disciples of Sheikh Al-Shuyukh Shahab al-Din Suhrawardi.
-He was the founder of Suhrawardiyya Silsila in the Indian subcontinent.
+At the north-eastern fringe of the former Multan Fort is the mausoleum of Bahauddin Zakariya, considered one of the most significant saints of the Suhrawardiyya Sufi order or tariqa, and a distinguished disciple of Shahab al-Din Suhrawardi.

-Sheikh Baha-ud-Din Zakariya, known as Bahawal Haq, was born at Kot Karor (Karor Lal Esan), a town of Layyah District near Multan, around 1170.
+Bahauddin Zakariya was born at Kot Karor (Karor Lal Esan), a town in Layyah District near Multan, around 1170.
 For 30 years, he traveled to different cities in order to preach Islam and eventually settled in Multan in 1222.
 He died in 1267.
 The Mausoleum is a square of 51 ft 9 in, measured internally.
 Above this is an octagon, about half the height of the square, which is surmounted by a hemispherical dome.
 The Mausoleum was almost completely ruined during the siege of Multan by the British in 1848, but was soon afterwards restored.